William-Olson/route-harness/README.md

 Benifits

- - no need for any try catch blocks in route function bodies
+ - customized initialization of route classes via factory or inject options (pass the params you need to route class constructors / perfect for abstracted dependency injection)
+ - decoupled mounting of routes allowing a flexible way of initializing route paths and base paths
  - no need for `require('express')` in every single route file (in fact none will need this)
+ - write legible code that allows you to focus on only the important logic that each route implements
- - simplify route indentation and avoid callback hell by using async/await in route methods (all route methods are awaited by default)
+ - simplify route indentation and avoid callback hell by using async/await in route methods
- - customizable error handling that allows processing errors just the way you want
+ - customizable error handling that allows processing errors in a centralized location just the way you want
- - decoupled mounting of routes allowing a flexible way of initializing route paths and base paths
- - customized initialization of route classes via factory or inject options (pass the params you need to route class constructors)
+ - no try/catch blocks in route function bodies needed just throw and let it bubble up to the customWrapper
  - easy and customizable logging of route interactions via the customWrapper option
- - pass in middleware to routes the same way you are familiar with
+ - pass in middleware to routes the same way you are familiar with in express
- - legible code that allows you to focus on only the important logic that each route implements

 ## Most basic usage